‘The Walking Dead’ Season 8: Where Did Gregory Go?

 “What I will hold out hope is that I will continually be able to pull away new layers and show new colors and keep the audience constantly unsure of where I’m going to go next.
 One of his survival instincts is to keep adapting to whatever people want and need from him, and one of those things is going to be a certain element, even if it’s a little sleazy snake oil huckster charlatan charm and humor.
 That’s an element that we’re not finding in other places as much at this point.
 So that will be a fun place to go with Gregory wherever he goes.”

 As Bustle points out, Gregory might still be heading into Negan’s territory and that’s why fans didn’t see him in the Season 7 finale.
-Although, they were surprised when Gregory’s location was not revealed by the end of Episode 16, so many speculate that maybe something has happened to Gregory and Kal en route.
+Although, they were surprised when Gregory’s location was not revealed by the end of Episode 16, so speculate that maybe something has happened to Gregory and Kal en route.

 However, if this isn’t the case and Gregory makes it to the Sanctuary in Season 8 of The Walking Dead, he might be in for a nasty surprise when he finally meets up with Simon or Negan.
 After all, he might be arriving with information about Rick’s plans, but, by the time Negan’s group are told this by Gregory, they will already know the extent of Rick’s plans.
 And, if this is the case, it will be likely Negan will be mad that Gregory arrived too late with the valuable information.
 This does not bode well for Gregory moving forward into Season 8 of The Walking Dead.

 In the comic books the TV series is based on, Gregory actually is a turncoat and he does alert Negan to Rick’s plans.
 Gregory then joins with Negan’s Saviors against Rick’s group.
-It will be interesting to see if AMC follow this direction moving forward into Season 8 of the television version of The Walking Dead, even if it will play out a little differently to how it happened in the comic books.
+It will be interesting to see if AMC follow this direction moving forward into Season 8 of the television version of The Walking Dead, even it it will play out a little differently to how it happened in the comic books.

 Where do you think Gregory is in Season 8 of The Walking Dead?
 Let us know your thoughts and theories by commenting below.